CloudNimble/TypeLitePlus/readme.md

 ## Changelog

+### Version 2.1.0       (3 March 2019)
+Added:       Support for outputting Enum values as strings using the `.WithEnumMode(TsEnumModes.String)` option.

 ### Version 2.0.0       (7 October 2018)
 Added:       Rewritten for .NET Standard 2.0 support.
-Now works in any .NET Project now.
+Now works in any .NET project now.

-Added:       DotNet-Script support for consistently
+Added:       DotNet-Script support for executing in .NET Core application (due to differences in reflection contexts between VS and .NET Core).

+Added:       Support for outputting types as concrete Classes using the `.WithMode(TsGenerationModes.Classes)` option.

 Fixed:       Manager.tt is now powered by a scaled-back version of the TemplateFileManager that ships with EF6.
 It's lighter and easier to maintain than the previous one.

 ### Version 1.8.4       (2 March 2017)